Skip to content

 Utility Directives

-Display available RubyLLM tools.
+Display available RubyLLM tools with optional filtering.

 Available Tools